alan-turing-institute/mogp-emulator/docs/intro/tutorial.rst

 exhaustively explore the input space to the point of being confident in our sampling.

-More details about these steps can be found in the :ref:`methods` section, or on the following page that goes into :ref:`more details <moredetails>` on the options available in this software library.
+More details about these steps can be found in the :ref:`methods` section, or on the following page that goes into :ref:`more details <methoddetails>` on the options available in this software library.
 For more on the specific implementation detials, see the various :ref:`implementation pages <implementation>` describing the software components.